theblixguy/DynamicIslandUtilities/README.md

 ## DynamicIsland

-A type that provides the size, origin and rect for the Dynamic Island.
+A type that provides the size, origin, rect and some other information related to the Dynamic Island.
 For example, you can do:

 ```swift
 let size = DynamicIsland.size